Kava-Labs/kava/x/precisebank/README.md

 ## Keepers

-The precisebank module only exposes one keeper that wraps the bank module keeper and implements bank keeper compatible methods to support extended coin.
+The `x/precisebank module only exposes one keeper that wraps the bank module` keeper and implements bank keeper compatible methods to support extended coin.
 This complies with the `x/evm` module interface for `BankKeeper`.

 ```go
 type BankKeeper interface {